Personal Color Analysis

 Are they seeing the genuine you?

-During your color analysis, I’ll use controlled, full-spectrum lighting and a series of harmonized fabric drapes to identify your most impactful colors in both clothing and makeup.
+During your color analysis, I’ll use controlled, full-spectrum lighting and a series of harmonized fabric drapes from NDU Colors to identify your most impactful colors in both clothing and makeup.

 After we’ve identified your season, we’ll spend some time looking through the beautiful 12 Blueprints Luxury Drapes.
 While the test drapes are designed to induce color reactions and test between seasons, the luxury drapes are specifically designed to show you the full potential of your season in clothing.

 If you wear makeup or are interested in wearing makeup, we’ll take a look at your products to see whether or not they harmonize with your palette.
-You will also have the opportunity to try color cosmetics for your season, such as blush and lipstick.
+You will also have the opportunity to see and try some color cosmetics for your season if desired, such as blush and lipstick.

 You’ll receive extensive instruction from me regarding using your swatchbook to harmonize clothing.
 If you’ve brought any makeup or jewelry from home, we’ll use your swatchbook to determine whether or not they harmonize with your palette.